- Written by Dr.Mehmet Demircioglu

 Then contact your clinic with useful details.
 Tell them when the thinning started, whether it is improving or worsening, whether there is pain or inflammation, and whether there were recent medication changes.

 Do not start changing treatments randomly because of panic.
-Minoxidil, finasteride, dutasteride, PRP, laser or light devices, supplements, and anti-inflammatory treatments all create their own signals.
+Minoxidil, finasteride, dutasteride, PRP, laser or light devices, supplements, and treatments for inflammation all create their own signals.
 If you change several things at once, it becomes harder to know what helped, what irritated the scalp, and what was simply time.

 The wrong response is to rush into a second surgery before the diagnosis is clear.
 Adding grafts into a situation you do not understand can waste donor hair and make the next problem harder to solve.